コンテンツにスキップ

 And Beethoven's music!

-Heavenly beautiful third movement
+The heavenly beautiful third movement

-And it begins...
+And so it begins…

-All of the following events have ended.
+The following events have all ended.

-[Kanagawa Prefecture “Ninth” concert information]
+[Kanagawa Prefecture "Ninth" Concert Information]

-Date and time: December 16th (Sunday) 14:00 start (doors open at 13:00)
+Date and time: Sunday, December 16th 14:00 start (13:00 open)

 Orchestra: Yokohama Symphony Orchestra